 - Retirement savings plan payments

 Part XIII taxes should be deducted from these types of income from Canadian sources.
-People should tell their Canadian payers that they are non-residents and the countries where they live.
+People should make sure to tell their Canadian payers that they are non-residents and the countries where they are live.

-When you complete your tax return, you should not include income already had Part XIII taxes deducted from it.
-Part XIII income is subject to a 25% tax rate and should be deducted at the payment time.
+When you complete your tax return, you should not include income that has already had Part XIII taxes deducted from it.
+Part XIII income is subject to a 25% tax rate and should be deducted at the time of payment.
 Certain countries that have tax treaties with Canada may have a lower tax rate.
 Part XIII taxes are not able to be refunded.
 This means that you should not file an income tax return if your income is only subject to Part XIII taxes unless your Part XIII income is from rental properties in Canada, timber royalties, or certain types of Canadian pensions.

 If you choose to file and report Canadian rental income or royalties from timber, this income must be reported on a separate tax return.
-You cannot include other types of income on the separate tax return.
-This means that you may have to file two tax returns for a tax year.
+You will not include other types of income on the separate return.
+This means that you might have to file two returns for a tax year.

-If you receive Part I income from Canadian sources, the payers normally deduct the tax when you are paid.
+If you receive Part I income from Canadian sources, the payers normally deduct the tax at the time that you are paid.
 While Part I taxes may be deducted from your income, you might still need to file an income tax return to determine what your final tax obligation to Canada might be for the following types of income: